jasonbernier/MailBlast/README.md

 - `-a, --attachment`: Path to attachment file.
 - `-r, --recipients`: Comma-separated list of recipient emails.
 - `-pw, --password`: SMTP password.

+- ## Disclaimer

+This script is provided for educational and testing purposes only.
+Use it responsibly and at your own risk.
+The author is not responsible for any misuse or damage caused by this script.